JeffWilliams2/film-elt-project-dbt/README.md

 # Film ELT Project

-This repository contains a custom Extract, Load, Transform (ELT) project that utilizes Docker and PostgreSQL to demonstrate a simple ELT process.
+This repository contains a  Extract, Load, Transform (ELT) project that utilizes Docker and PostgreSQL to demonstrate a simple ELT process.
+The goal of this project is to analyze film data and further strengthen understanding of dbt.

 ## Repository Structure